Categories: Business Ideas

 Company Analysis:

 In the company analysis section, you should provide general information about your company.
-This may include the type of trucking company you’re running, the partners you work with, when you started the business, why started it, the legal structure of your business and what technology you aim to integrate with—your trucking and warehouse management software, AI, robotics, etc.
+This may include the type of trucking company you’re running, the partners you work with, when you started the business, why you started it, the legal structure of your business, and what technology you aim to integrate with—your trucking and warehouse management software, AI, robotics, etc.

 Industry Analysis: